aroemers/redelay/README.md

 If you want **metadata** on a State, you can use `:meta` expression, or use Clojure's `with-meta` on it.

 Next to metadata support, Clojure's `namespace` and `name` functions also work on states.
-For example, this may yield an easier to read status list:
+This may yield an easier to read status list for example:

 ```clj
 (map name (status))